EMPLOYEE SECURITY INDEX (ESI®): The security awareness indicator

 - The reaction (the behaviour of security) of the employees is measured

-- The behaviour with regard to the different levels of difficulty is set in relation to an "exemplary" test group, which is assigned an ESI® of 90.
+- The behavior regarding the different levels of difficulty is set in relation to an "exemplary" test group, which is assigned an ESI® of 90

-- An ESI® of 80 is achieved with a security behaviour with twice the error rate compared to the "exemplary" test group, an ESI® of 70 with an error rate three times as high, and so on.
+- With a security behavior with twice the error rate compared to the "exemplary" test group, an ESI® of 80 is achieved, with a three times as high error rate an ESI® of 70 and so on

 Critical average level shows need for action

 An analysis of more than 75,000 simulated e-mails provides a revealing insight into the security behavior of individual departments, as shown in the figure on the left across the company.